Last updated on 2020-03-13

 - The third just as Tinder updated their algorithm, and introduced “Super Boosts“.

 In all of the above cases it makes sense from a business perspective to limit organic matches just enough for people to get frustrated and decide to spend some money to help things along.
+To make matters worse the Match Group’s business decisions have worsened the situation for paying customers too.

 Boosts let you experience a flood of matches in a short time span, after which the drought of “normal Tinder” seems unacceptable.
-For many Plus users, the one free boost a month is the only time the app feels worth using anymore.
+For many Plus and Gold users, the one free boost a month is the only time the app feels worth using anymore.
 Luckily, you can buy more (/s).

 There may be fewer women on Tinder than ever before.